 3332.
 Bits.
-An English snaffle (no shank), pelham (two reins), kimberwick and/or a full bridle, all with cavesson noseband and plain leather brow band is required.
+An English snaffle (no shank), pelham, kimberwick and/or a full bridle (two reins), all with cavesson noseband and plain leather brow band is required.

 A. In reference to mouthpieces, nothing may protrude below the mouthpiece (bar).
-Solid and broken mouthpieces may have a port no higher than one and one-half (1 1/2") inches.
-On broken mouthpieces only connecting rings of one and one-fourth (1 1/4") inches or less in diameter or connecting flat bar of three-eights (3/8") to three-fourth (3/4") inches, measured top to bottom with a maximum length of two (2") inches, and which lie flat in the horse's mouth are acceptable.
-Concerning mouthpieces, bars must be round, oval or egg shaped, smooth and unwrapped metal of 5/16" to 3/4" (8 mm to 20 mm) in diameter, measured 1" (25 mm) from the cheek.
-They may be inlaid, but must be smooth or latex wrapped.
-Snaffle bit ring may be no larger than four (4") inches;
+Solid and broken mouthpieces must be five-sixteenth (5/16") to three-fourth (3/4") inch (8 mm to 20 mm) in diameter, measured one (1") inch (25 mm) from the cheek and have a port no higher than one and one-half (1 1/2") inches (40 mm).
+They may be inlaid, synthetic wrapped, including rubber or plastic or incased, but must be smooth.
+Leather bits to be solid, smooth, rolled leather (15mm-20mm) measured one inch from cheek with no port.
+On broken mouthpieces only connecting rings of one and one-fourth (1 1/4") inches (32 mm) or less in diameter or connecting flat bar of three-eighths (3/8") to three-fourth (3/4") inches (10-20 mm), measured top to bottom with a maximum length of two (2") inches (50 mm), and which lie flat in the horse's mouth are acceptable.
+Snaffle bit ring may be no larger than four (4") inches (100 mm); B. Smooth, round, oval, egg-shaped, slow twist, corkscrew, single twisted cathedrals, donut, prongs, edges, or rough, sharp material shall be cause for elimination.
+Square stock, metal wrapped or polo bits shall be cause for elimination:

-B. Smooth, round, oval, egg-shaped, slow twist, corkscrew, single twisted wire, double twisted wire and straight bar or solid mouthpieces with a maximum of one and one-half (1 1/2") inch high ports are allowed;
+B. Smooth, round, oval, egg-shaped, slow twist, corkscrew, single twisted wire, double twisted wire and straight bar or solid mouthpieces with a maximum of one and one-half (1 1/2") inch (25 mm) high ports are allowed;